 At this point, your mission is to figure out what problem your idea solves.
 This poses a challenge to many, but it is critical you understand your problem clearly before you move on, or else you risk possibly solving the wrong problem.
 Further more, if your problem is too broadly defined, you may pursue a solution so complex that your customer will struggle to understand it.

-Below are 30 questions/challenges I pose to people to help them identify the problem to their solution/idea.
+Below are 30 questions/challenges to help you step back and identify the problem to your solution/idea.
 Completing these questions will help you understand the following:

-- The job/task that is affected by the problem
+- The job to be done that is affected by the problem

 - The person(s) or group(s) affected by the problem, directly or indirectly